snd/url-pattern/README.md

 url-pattern matches urls with patterns and extracts named url segments

-if you are looking for simple composable routing with middleware that builds on top of url-pattern - [check out passage](https://github.com/snd/passage)
+if you are looking for simple composable routing that builds on top of url-pattern - [check out passage](https://github.com/snd/passage)

 ### install